splitio/ruby-client/README.md

 ## Development
 ### Building the SDK
-To install this gem dependencies onto your local machine, run `bundle install`.
+To install this gem dependencies onto your local machine, run `bundle exec rake install`.

 ### Benchmarks
 To benchmark the hashing algorithms (MurmurHash) run: